Karolína Plíšková: 2017: French Open semifinal, world No. 1

 Plíšková kicked off the clay-court season in Stuttgart, where she defeated CoCo Vandeweghe in straight sets, but then lost in the quarterfinals to eventual champion Laura Siegemund.
 She then lost in the first round of home tournament Prague to Camila Giorgi.
 She also reached her first quarterfinals in Rome.
-In the first round she beat Lauren Davis, then Timea Bacsinszky before losing to eventual champion Elina Svitolina in straight sets in which was also her first defeat to Svitolina in her career.
+In the first round she beat Lauren Davis, then Timea Bacsinszky, before losing to eventual champion Elina Svitolina in straight sets which was also her first defeat to Svitolina in her career.
 At the 2017 French Open, she beat Zheng Saisai, Ekaterina Alexandrova, and Carina Witthöft before winning a close fourth-round match against Verónica Cepede Royg.
 She then defeated Caroline Garcia to set up a semifinal encounter with Simona Halep, which she lost in three sets.
 The defeat prevented her from claiming the world No. 1 ranking at the conclusion of the tournament.

-For the 2017 grass season, Plíšková attended the Eastbourne International as the third seed at the end of June and won the tournament after defeating Caroline Wozniacki in the final in straight sets.
+For the 2017 grass-court season, Plíšková attended the Eastbourne International as the third seed at the end of June and won the tournament after defeating Caroline Wozniacki in the final in straight sets.
 At Wimbledon, Plíšková was again regarded as one of the pre-tournament favourites following her Eastbourne victory, but she suffered an unexpected second-round exit after losing in three-sets to world No. 87 Magdaléna Rybáriková, which made her the highest-ranked player to exit the draw at that point.
-However, on 17 July, after Simona Halep lost in the quarterfinals at Wimbledon, Plíšková reached the WTA world No. 1 ranking for the first time in her career.
-She became the sixth player to reach the No. 1 position without having won a Grand Slam tournament and the first female player representing the Czech Republic to achieve the feat.
+However, on 17 July, after Simona Halep lost in the quarterfinals at Wimbledon, Plíšková reached the world No. 1 ranking for the first time in her career.
+She became the sixth player to reach the No. 1 position without having won a major and the first female player representing the Czech Republic to achieve the feat.
 Czechoslovakian-born Martina Navratilova had also achieved a WTA world No. 1 ranking, but was already representing the United States when she first topped the rankings in 1978.

-Plíšková attained solid results during the U.S. summer swing, reaching the quarterfinals and semifinals of the Canadian Open and the Western & Southern Open respectively.
+Plíšková attained solid results during the U.S. summer swing, reaching the quarterfinals and semifinals of the Canadian Open and the Western & Southern Open, respectively.
 Pliskova participated in the US Open, where she was the top seed for the first time in a major.
 Plíšková easily defeated Magda Linette in straight sets in the first round, and outlasted American Nicole Gibbs after dropping the first set.
 In the third round she made a furious comeback after being a set down and facing match point in the second set to defeat 27th seed Zhang Shuai.
 She defeated Jennifer Brady by dropping just one game and advanced to the quarterfinals.
 Plíšková lost to CoCo Vandeweghe in straight sets in the quarterfinals of the US Open.